Rabbit litter boxes are gross and messy, hide their toilet so it's not an eye-sore. đ«Łđ©

 5. BINK's Credenza or Bench ($$$$)

-Ready to go straight for the perfect set-up for bunnies?
-This is the world's first litter box cover furniture designed exclusively for free-roam house rabbits!
+Ready for the ultimate house rabbit setup?
+Introducing the world’s first litter box cover furniture designed exclusively for free-roam house rabbits!

 Â